kind2511/TourRoutes/README.md

 ## Project Structure

-The TurRuter project is organized into frontend and backend components:
+The TourRoutes project is organized into frontend and backend components:

 - **frontend/**: Contains the React frontend code, which is the user interface.
 - **backend/**: Manages the backend, including API, database connections, and server-side tasks.